Armando Testa

-Between 1965 and 1971, he was professor of Design and Typographic Composition at the Polytechnic University of Turin.
+Between 1965 and 1971, he was a professor of Design and Typographic Composition at the Polytechnic University of Turin.

 He was granted the Gold Medal of the Ministry of Education for his contribution to Visual Art in 1968.

-Starting from the mid-1980s, Testa focused on painting and on poster design for cultural and social campaigns.
+Starting from the mid-1980s, Testa focused on painting and poster design for cultural and social campaigns.
 In 1985 he was appointed honor laureate in Fort Collins, Colorado.